yt-project/yt/doc/source/visualizing/geographic_projections_and_transforms.rst

 Using Basic Projections
 ^^^^^^^^^^^^^^^^^^^^^^^

-All of the transforms available in Cartopy v0.15 are accessible with this functionality.
+All of the transforms available in ``Cartopy`` v0.15 are accessible with this functionality.

-The next few examples will use the GEOS dataset.
-For details about loading this data, please see the geographic projections cookbook.
+The next few examples will use a GEOS dataset accessible from the ``yt`` data downloads page.
+For details about loading this data, please see :ref:`cookbook-geographic_projections`.

 If a geographic dataset is loaded without any defined projection the default option of `PlateCarree` will be displayed.